-If conditions do not significantly improve in the near term, or if these conditions in the semiconductor industry occur in the future, as they likely will to a lesser or greater degree, our business will be adversely affected.
+If conditions do not continue to improve in the near term in accordance with our expectations, or if these conditions in the semiconductor industry occur in the future, as they likely will to a lesser or greater degree, our business will be adversely affected.

 Fluctuations in the personal computer market may continue to materially adversely affect us.
-Our business is, and particularly our PC processor product lines are, tied to the personal computer industry.
+The Computation Products segment of our business is dependent upon the PC market.
 Industry-wide fluctuations in the PC marketplace have materially adversely affected us in the past and may materially adversely affect us in the future.
 Depending on the growth rate of PCs sold, sales of our microprocessors may not grow and may even decrease.
+If end user demand for PCs is below our expectations, we may be adversely affected.

-In addition, current trends of consolidation within the personal computer industry, as recently evidenced by the Hewlett-Packard/Compaq merger, as well as potential market share increases by customers who exclusively purchase microprocessors from Intel Corporation, such as Dell, Inc., could further materially adversely affect us.
+In addition, current trends of consolidation within the personal computer industry, as evidenced by the Hewlett-Packard/Compaq merger, as well as potential market share increases by customers who exclusively purchase microprocessors from Intel Corporation, such as Dell, Inc., could further materially adversely affect us.